Gudi Padwa: Festivities

 Traditionally, families prepare a special dish that mixes various flavours, particularly the bitter leaves of the neem tree and sweet jaggery (gud, gul).
-Additional ingredients include sour tamarind and astringent dhane seeds.
+Additional ingredients include sour tamarind and astringent coriander seeds.
 This, like the pacchadi recipe used in Ugadi festival, is eaten as a reminder of life's sweet and bitter experience and a belief that the neem-based mixture has health benefits.